Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention to have modified the inherent cutter machine of Abe to have a cutting machine, as taught by Cho, since this is known alternative way for the same purpose of cutting electrode sheet.
+Based on the teachings above, therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention to have modified the machine of Wen to have the camera mounted on the robotic arm or the pick-and-place machine, as taught by Singh and Roland, since this is known an alternative way for the same purpose of mounting the camera on the system.

 Response to Arguments